SalesVista/strings/README.md

 - `abbrev` (boolean): transform the display string to its abbreviated form
 - `max` (number): conditionally abbreviate the display string if it has more than this number of characters
 - `min` (number): if abbreviation is required, this specifies the desired number of characters for the abbreviation (only applies to single-word display strings) - internally passed as the 2nd argument to `Strings.abbreviate(str, singleWordSize)`, see docs there
+- `withArticle` (boolean, default `false`): whether to prefix the custom string with "a" or "an", based on if the custom string starts with a vowel (aeiou) or not
+- `consonant` (string): customize the article used as a prefix when `withArticle` is `true` and the custom string starts with a consonant - the given string will be used instead of "a"
+- `vowel` (string): customize the article used as a prefix when `withArticle` is `true` and the custom string starts with a vowel - the given string will be used instead of "an"
 - `strict` (boolean, default `true`): whether keys should be interpreted strictly (required in strings or defaults) or loosely (not required in strings or defaults) - in strict mode, an empty string will be returned when key is not found; in loose mode, the key will be used as the value when key is not found
 - `locale` (string or array): the user's locale e.g. `'en-US'` or `'en_US'`